uber-archive/makisu/README.md

 ## Configuring distributed cache

 Makisu supports distributed layer cache, which can significantly improve build performance.
-It uses target registry for layer storage, and needs to be able to connect to a separate key-value store to map lines of a Dockerfile to a tentative layer SHA stored in Docker registry.
-For example, Redis can be used as a cache id store with the following Kubernetes job spec:
+It uses target registry for layer storage, and needs to connect to a separate key-value store to map lines of a Dockerfile to a tentative layer SHA stored in Docker registry.
+For example, Redis can be used as a cache key-value store with the following Kubernetes job spec:

 ```yaml
 # redis.yaml